khaled-11/Messenger-Sample/README.md

 ## Deploy the final experience:

 You might have used Glitch instead of using the local machine.
-If so, there is a function that will ping the App server and keep the project awake.
-If not, you can use Glitch as we discussed in this tutorial.
+If so, there is a function that will ping the App server and keep the project active.
+You can use Glitch as we discussed in this tutorial for your final live experience.
 You may also use any cloud or server that supports Node.js Applications.

 <br>
 <div align ="center">